 - 50 g chopped hazelnuts

-Heat a large, non-stick frying pan over a medium heat.
+- Heat a large, non-stick frying pan over a medium heat.
 If the batter sticks to the pan, you may have to add small amount of oil or butter to fry your pancakes.
-Use roughly about 2 tbsp of batter per pancake (1/4 measuring cup works well too) and fry until small bubbles appear on a surface.
+Use roughly about 2 tablespoon of batter per pancake (¼ measuring cup works well too) and fry until small bubbles appear on a surface.
 Flip the pancake on the other side and fry for further 30- 40 seconds, until golden brown.

-- If you don’t have access to self-rising flour, you can make your own.
-Simply add 1 tsp of baking powder to your 200g of plain flour.
+- If you don't have access to self-rising flour, you can make your own.
+Simply add 1 teaspoon of baking powder to your 200g of plain flour.